 You can leave most of the fields on your author page blank.
 It will look best if you upload a photo, fill in the author role (use “Multimedia Journalist” unless you have another title) short bio and add your email and Twitter accounts.

 Scroll down until you see the Make URL button.
-Hit that once, and then twice.
+Hit that once.
 We want to see it fill in the Slug field with your byline (should look like tommy-trojan) and the Bio Page URL field like: /author/tommy-test/

 If you save your new author entry and then try to add more info and save again, Arc will freak out.
 It thinks you’re trying to create another new author with the same Username.
 After you hit save once and create a new author entry, you need to go back to the list of all Authors and click on yourself to change or add information.